[Learn more Italy driving tips with our Driving in Italy ebook, which you can download for free at the bottom of this page.]

-Italians have a reputation for being crazy drivers, and sure, you may see some incredible things on the road (like this video of trucks turning on to the autostrada going the wrong way).
+Italians have a reputation for being crazy drivers, and sure, you may see some crazy drivers (especially in cities).
 But I would argue that in general, Italians are some of the best drivers in the world.
 It’s a matter of understanding their driving habits.
-Read my story about learning one important habit the hard way, or skip to the 10 habits to adopt in order to drive like an Italian.
+I learned one important habit the hard way!
+Below that, I’ve listed 10 Italy driving tips for anyone who wants to drive like an Italian.

-And now, 10 driving habits to adopt if you are planning to drive (or trying to decide whether to drive) in Italy.
+And now, 10 Italy driving tips if you are planning to drive (or trying to decide whether to drive) in Italy.